guiodic/kwin-x11-improved/Better_Plasma_X11_experience.md

 This is a crucial step.
 XLibre and xorg-git contain the "TearFree" feature for modesetting, which is not available in the standard releases.
 If you use a driver other than modesetting, check that the TearFree option exists for your driver.

 Installation depends on the distribution you use.
-On Arch Linux and derivatives ...
+On Arch Linux and derivatives:

+Xorg-git:

 ```
 sudo yay -S xorg-server-git xorg-server-devel-git xorg-server-common-git xorgproto-git
 sudo yay -S xf86-input-libinput-git
 ```

-... to be completed ...
+Xlibre:

+see the pinned comment [here](https://aur.archlinux.org/packages/xlibre-server)